That's Just the Woman in Me

-That's Just the Woman in Me is a one-off American television special by the Canadian singer Celine Dion that was broadcast by CBS on 15 February 2008 and was recorded at the Wiltern Theatre in Los Angeles, California, on 12 January 2008.
-The show celebrated her return to performing after five years in Las Vegas and was a promotion for her latest studio album, Taking Chances.
+That's Just the Woman in Me is a one-off American television special by Canadian singer Celine Dion that was broadcast by CBS on 15 February 2008.
+It was recorded at the Wiltern Theatre in Los Angeles, California, on 12 January 2008.
+The program marked Dion's return to performing after five years in Las Vegas and promoted her studio album Taking Chances.

-The special also marked as Dion's 5th CBS concert since her 2003 Celine in Las Vegas, Opening Night Live special which showed footage of Opening Night performance of her first Vegas residency show A New Day....
+The special was Dion's fifth CBS concert broadcast since her 2003 Celine in Las Vegas, Opening Night Live special, which showed the Opening Night performance of her first Las Vegas residency, A New Day....

-The show was quickly put together after the success of An Audience with Celine Dion in the UK.
-The program featured Celine performing a few of her memorable hits along with new tracks from the album.
+The show was assembled quickly following the success of An Audience with Celine Dion in the UK.
+It included Dion performing several of her well-known songs along with new material from Taking Chances.
 Special guests included: